Creating a trail to upload audit logs

 Create a YAML file with the trail configuration:

-name: <trail_name> folder_id: <folder_ID> destination: # Only one destination must be specified: # object_storage, cloud_logging, data_stream # Settings for all destinations are provided for illustration purposes object_storage: bucket_id: <bucket_name> object_prefix: <prefix_for_objects> cloud_logging: log_group_id: <log_group_ID> data_stream: stream_name: <YDS_name> database_id: <YDS_database_ID> service_account_id: <service_account_ID> filtering_policy: management_events_filter: resource_scopes: - id: <cloud_or_folder_organization_ID> type: <type> data_events_filters: - service: <service_name> resource_scopes: - id: <cloud_or_folder_organization_ID> type: <type> # You can specify included_events, excluded_events, # or neither of the two to collect all the events of the service. # Both parameters are provided for illustration purposes. included_events: event_types: - <these_events_will_be_collected> excluded_events: event_types: - <these_events_will_not_be_collected>
+name: <trail_name> folder_id: <folder_ID> destination: # Only one destination must be specified: # object_storage, cloud_logging, data_stream # Settings for all destinations are provided for illustration purposes. object_storage: bucket_id: <bucket_name> object_prefix: <prefix_for_objects> cloud_logging: log_group_id: <log_group_ID> data_stream: stream_name: <YDS_name> database_id: <YDS_database_ID> service_account_id: <service_account_ID> filtering_policy: management_events_filter: resource_scopes: - id: <cloud_or_folder_organization_ID> type: <type> data_events_filters: - service: <service_name> resource_scopes: - id: <cloud_or_folder_organization_ID> type: <type> # You can specify either `included_events` or `excluded_events`, or skip both parameters to collect all service events. # # Both parameters are provided for illustration purposes. included_events: event_types: - <these_events_will_be_collected> excluded_events: event_types: - <these_events_will_not_be_collected>

 Where: